30 Years Ago: Meat Loaf Goes ‘Back Into Hell’ and Scores a Hit

-"There are no second acts in American lives," F. Scott Fitzgerald wrote in his unfinished, posthumously published novel The Last Tycoon‘ But Meat Loaf proved him wrong with the surprising success of Bat Out of Hell II: Back Into Hell, which was released on Sept.
-14, 1993.
+"There are no second acts in American lives," F. Scott Fitzgerald wrote in his unfinished, posthumously published novel The Last Tycoon.
+But Meat Loaf proved him wrong with the surprising success of Bat Out of Hell II: Back Into Hell.

-The album reunited Meat Loaf with songwriter Jim Steinman, who composed the 1977 original and its 1981 follow-up, Dead Ringer.
-But they had a falling out shortly thereafter over money and Steinman spent the better part of the 80s creating similarly grandiose hits for the likes of Air Supply ("Making Love Out of Nothing at All") and Bonnie Tyler ("Total Eclipse of the Heart").
+Released on Sept.
+14, 1993, the album reunited Meat Loaf with songwriter Jim Steinman, who composed the 1977 original and its 1981 follow-up, Dead Ringer.
+But they had a falling out shortly thereafter over money and Steinman spent the better part of the '80s creating similarly grandiose hits for the likes of Air Supply ("Making Love Out of Nothing at All") and Bonnie Tyler ("Total Eclipse of the Heart").

-Four of Bat Out of Hell II's songs were originally released on Bad for Good, which started out as the sequel to Bat Out of Hell but wound up as a Steinman solo album when Meat Loaf lost his voice due to a combination of drugs and exhaustion.
-Two other songs came from Pandora's Box, a girl group he formed in 1989 that was not commercially successful.
+Four of Bat Out of Hell II's songs were originally released on Bad for Good, which started as the sequel to Bat Out of Hell but wound up as a Steinman solo album when Meat Loaf lost his voice due to a combination of drugs and exhaustion.
+Two other songs came from Pandora's Box, a girl group Steinman had formed in 1989.

-But it was one of the five new songs Steinman wrote that led to its success.
+One of the five new Steinman songs led to the sequel's five-times platinum chart-topping success.
 The 12-minute opening track "I'd Do Anything for Love (But I Won't Do That)," edited down to a radio-friendly 5:09, became a global smash hit.
-It topped the Billboard Hot 100 – the first time for Meat Loaf – and stayed there for a month.
+The single topped the Billboard Hot 100 – the first time for Meat Loaf – and stayed there for a month.
 Two other songs, "Rock and Roll Dreams Come Through" and "Objects in the Rear View Mirror May Appear Closer Than They Are," reached the Top 40.